peteroupc/peteroupc.github.io/exporand.md

 <a id=Oberhoff_s_Exact_Rejection_Sampling_Method></a>
 ### Oberhoff's "Exact Rejection Sampling" Method

-The following describes an algorithm described by Oberhoff for sampling a continuous distribution supported on the interval [0, 1], as long as its probability density function (PDF) is continuous "almost everywhere" and bounded from above (Oberhoff 2018, section 3\)[^13], see also (Devroye and Gravel 2020\)[^3].
+The following describes an algorithm described by Oberhoff for sampling a continuous distribution with PDFs on the domain [0, 1], as long as its probability density function (PDF) is continuous "almost everywhere" and bounded from above (Oberhoff 2018, section 3\)[^13], see also (Devroye and Gravel 2020\)[^3].
 (Note that if the PDF's domain is wider than [0, 1], then the function needs to be divided into one-unit-long pieces, one piece chosen at random with probability proportional to its area, and that piece shifted so that it lies in [0, 1] rather than its usual place; see Oberhoff pp. 11-12.)

 1. Set _pdfmax_ to an upper bound of the PDF (or the PDF times a possibly unknown constant factor) on the domain at \[0, 1\].
 Let _base_ be the base, or radix, of the digits in the return value (such as 2 for binary or 10 for decimal).
 2. Set _prefix_ to 0 and _prefixLength_ to 0.